pytask-dev/pytask/docs/index.rst

     reference_guides/index

-There are also some additional sections.
+Here are some additional resources.

 .. toctree::
    :maxdepth: 1